EutechCybernetic/lucy-pro-documentation/messagebu.md

 <a name='mbpublish'></a>

 ## Publishing Messages
-You can publish messages to a channel by using the [publishmessage-ref](publishmessage-ref) block in your action sequence.
+You can publish messages to a channel by using the [PublishMessage](blocks.rst#publishmessage-ref) block in your action sequence.
 You need to specify a channel name and a message to send.
 The message should be in text form.
-If you want to pass a `dictionary` then first serialize it to JSON using the [tojson-ref](tojson-ref) block.
+If you want to pass a `dictionary` then first serialize it to JSON using the [Serialize JSON](block-source.raw.rst#tojson-ref) block.

 <a name='mbsubscribe'></a>